cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 ```
 ## Q1.
 Trend in the number of loans

-Applying the method `.value_counts()` to the column `issued`, we get the number of occurrences of every value, so the number of loans for every month, as a series whose index contains the unique values of `issued`.
-This series is sorted top down.
-So, we apply the method `.sort_index()`, we get the counts in chronological order.
+By applying the method `.value_counts()` to the column `issued`, we get the number of occurrences of every value, so the number of loans for every month.
+This series is sorted top down, and the unique values of `issued` come in the index.
+With the method `.sort_index()`, we get the counts in chronological order.

 ```
 In [7]: df['issued'].value_counts().sort_index()